“If you are lucky enough to have lived in Paris as a young man,

 The larger laminated menu showcases traditional French bistro fare.
 Compared to the compendium-sized menus at some restaurants, P’Tit Louis’s menu is petite–fittingly in consideration of the tiny tables.
 The Les Salades section of the menu lists six salads, the type of which might grace a table in Provence.
 The “assiettes” (small entrees and hors’d-oeuvres” designed to fit precisely on a plate) section of the menu lists six items, including your choice of trois (three) cinq (five) or sept (all seven) cheeses.

-Les Moules (mussels) are a specialty of the house with three versions featured daily along with a daily mussels creation.
+Les Moules (mussels) are a specialty of the house with several versions featured daily along with a daily mussels creation.
 Once considered food for the poor, mussels have become earned reverential respect in the hands of French chefs.
-At the Bistro moules du jour include Moules Marinieres (steamed with white wine and shallots), Moules Roquefort (steamed with Roquefort sauce) and Moules Piquantes (white wine, chili peppers, jalapeño).
+At the Bistro moules du jour include Moules Marinieres (steamed with white wine and shallots), Moules Roquefort (steamed with Roquefort sauce), Moules Piquantes (white wine, chili peppers, jalapeño) and Moules Saffron (saffron cream sauce).
 The Les Sandwiches section of the menu lists five sandwiches including a Le Croque Monsieur (French ham, gruyere and bechamel) Local IQ’s Kevin Hopper considers life altering.
 Only two items grace the Plats Du Jour menu: Le Ragout du jour (our daily stew) and La Quiche du jour (quiche of the day).
 The limited (four items) Les Desserts menu is only slightly smaller than the Les Vins (wines) menu which showcases seven red and white wines.

 As you contemplate the menu, one of the nattily attired wait staff will ferry over to your table a large basket of French bread, a slice of which is deposited on your bread plate.
 It will be the first of several slices you’ll either slather on the unctuous French butter or will use to dredge up some of the incredible sauces you’ll enjoy.
 With a hard-crusted exterior and a not quite pillowy soft interior, it’s a delicious bread.